-Rep. Seth Moulton, D-Mass., served four tours of duty in Iraq, earned three Harvard degrees, has served four years in Congress, and wants to add "president" to that list.
-After formally announcing his candidacy for president on ABC's "Good Morning America," Moulton was the 19th Democratic candidate to join the field.
+Rep. Seth Moulton, D-Mass., served four tours of duty in Iraq, earned three Harvard degrees, has served four years in Congress.
+After formally announcing his candidacy for president on ABC's "Good Morning America," Moulton dropped out of the race on Aug.
+23.

 Interested in 2020 Elections?Add 2020 Elections as an interest to stay up to date on the latest 2020 Elections news, video, and analysis from ABC News.